Ethiopians celebrate progress in building dam on Nile River

 With 74% of the construction completed, the dam has been contentious for years and raised tensions with neighboring countries.

 Ethiopia says the dam will provide electricity to millions of its nearly 110 million citizens and help them out of poverty.
 The dam should also make Ethiopia a major power exporter.
-Downstream Egypt, which depends on the Nile River to supply its farmers and booming population of 100 million with fresh water, asserts that the dam poses it an existential threat.
+Downstream Egypt, which depends on the Nile River to supply its farmers and booming population of 100 million people with fresh water, asserts that the dam poses an existential threat.
 Sudan, between the two countries, is also concerned about its access to the Nile waters.

-Negotiators have said key questions remain about how much water Ethiopia will release downstream if a multi-year drought occurs and how the countries will resolve any future disputes.
-Negotiations to resolve the differences between the countries have broken down several times, but now appear to be making progress.
+Negotiators have said key questions remain about how much water Ethiopia will release downstream if a multiyear drought occurs and how the countries will resolve any future disputes.
+Negotiations to resolve the differences have broken down several times, but now appear to be making progress.